climate-ai/truebranch/README.md

 The conda virtual environment file "truebranch.yml" can be downloaded and activated with the command: conda env create -f <environment-name>.yml (here: conda env create -f truebranch.yml)

 ## 1. Collecting Tif files from google earth engine - Folder "TIF_Files_GEE"
-Naip tif images (representing high resolution drone images) and Sentinel tif images (at low resolution) are collected for the area xxx.
+Naip tif images (representing high resolution drone images) and Sentinel tif images (at low resolution) are collected for the area around Fresno in California.
 Script to collect Naip Tif files: NAIP_extraction.js Script to collect Sentinel Tif files: Sentinel_extraction.js Extracted area defined inside scripts (here Central Valley, California, spanning latitudes [36:45;37:05] and longitudes [-120:25;-119:65]).
 The tif files are exported to Google Drive.
-Here the extraced tif files can be found in the data folder.

 ## 2. Transforming Tif files to images
 Extracting 200x200 pixel png images out of a Tif file.
 This is done in a for loop where the tif file is cropped and the sentinel images upsampeled.
 The variable origin_path indicates the path where the tif files are saved, origin_path+"/"+temp_path defines where the png images are saved.
 The created dataset includes 2324 train images,